-How to Spend 3 Days in Miami
+Insider Guide: How to Spend 3 Days in Miami

-Exciting Day 1: Arrival + South Beach
+Day 1: Arrival & South Beach

-If you’re only spending a long weekend in the city, I recommend you stay at a hotel on South Beach.
-There are tons of hotels and hostels in the area, and you can stay in anything from world-class accommodations to the most economical shared dorm room with other travelers.
+If you’re spending a long weekend in Miami, I recommend you stay at a hotel on South Beach.
+There are tons of hotels and hostels in the area, and you can stay in anything from ritzy resorts to hostels.
+Depending on your budget, here are some of the ones I recommend:

 The Beach